ZaguanLabs/perplexity-go/docs/AUDIT_FINDINGS.md

 ## Executive Summary

-Initial automated checks have been completed.
-The SDK shows good overall quality with no critical security issues detected.
-Several areas require attention before v1.0.0 release.

-**Overall Assessment:** 🟡 Good (needs improvements)
+Phase 1 automated checks completed with all critical and high-priority issues resolved.
+The SDK demonstrates excellent security posture and code quality.
+Ready to proceed with Phase 2 API parity review.

+**Overall Assessment:** � Excellent (ready for Phase 2)

+**Last Updated:** 2025-11-18 11:00 CET

 ---